anpapag1/KommPad/README.md

    ```cpp
    void butNo6_1(){ UpLayer(); }
    ```
-6. Assign descriptive actions to each button for clarity (e.g., "Copy", "Paste", "Increase Volume").
+5. Assign descriptive actions to each button for clarity (e.g., "Copy", "Paste", "Increase Volume").
-7. Upload the updated code to your KommPad.
+6. Upload the updated code to your KommPad.
+   > [!CAUTION]
+   > When you upload you need to exit the Deej application because it uses the serial ports that are needed to upload

-   - !!!
-When you upload you need to exit the Deej application because it uses the serial ports that are needed to upload !!!
+- ${\color{red}!!!}$ When you upload you need to exit the Deej application because it uses the serial ports that are needed to upload ${\color{red}!!!}$

 For more details on the HID-Project library, refer to its [official documentation](https://github.com/NicoHood/HID).

+### HID-Project Library

+KommPad uses the HID-Project library to emulate keyboard and mouse inputs.
+This library allows you to create powerful macros, such as:

+- Key combinations (e.g., `Ctrl + C`, `Alt + Tab`)
+- Mouse movements and clicks
+- Media control (e.g., volume up, play/pause)

 ## Special Features